Organize Your Family Documents

 Use Metadata to Help With File Searching

 Metadata is additional information that is attached to the file, but is not readily seen.
 GPS location, Comments, Stars, and other such information is only a small amount of all that can be attached.
-This data can be seen in Windows Explorer.
+This data can be seen in Windows File Explorer or the MacOS Finder.
 You can create “tags” or keywords for example.
 The tags could be a person’s name for example, or “birth certificate”, “marriage”, and more.
 These tags are searchable across a whole hard drive, not just in a specific folder.
 Metadata is a really neat way to augment the way in which you find your files.

 Missionary Communications Board